 This could change in the coming years, however.
 With Ryan Getzlaf announcing his retirement at the end of this season, another Anaheim legend may join them in due time.
 Getzlaf’s case for the Hockey Hall of Fame will be rife with debate.
 Even though he’s re-written the franchise record book in Anaheim, Getzlaf’s counting stats in the NHL leave a little to be desired compared to other Hall of Famers.
 However, his play on the international stage and his impact in a non-traditional market like Anaheim makes a strong argument for his enshrinement.

 Getzlaf’s NHL Numbers Create a Borderline Case

-Finishing in the top-100 of any statistical category of a century-old league is a remarkable accomplishment, but it doesn’t create a lock for the Hall of Fame.
+Finishing in the top 100 of any statistical category of a century-old league is a remarkable accomplishment, but it doesn’t create a lock for the Hall of Fame.
 As one of the elite pass-first centers of his era, a spot just barely cracking the top-50 feels a bit underwhelming considering the makeup of the list.
-Players with a larger legacy in goal-scoring, such as Patrick Kane and Teemu Selanne, rank ahead of him, as well as some non-Hall of Famers like Vinny Damphousse and Pierre Turgeon.
+Players with a larger legacy in goal-scoring, such as Patrick Kane and Teemu Selanne, rank ahead of him, as well as some non-Hall of Famers like Vincent Damphousse and Pierre Turgeon.